 Also known as: Femorocele repair, Herniorrhaphy or Hernioplasty - femoral

 - The same repair will be done as in open surgery.
-The benefits of this surgery are a faster healing time, less pain, and less scarring.

 - Damage to blood vessels that go to the leg